thelfer/tfel/docs/web/tfel-math.md

 - the `View` class which assumes a mapping from a contiguous memory,
 - the `CoalescedView` class which allows to give a pointer for each component of the mapped mathematical object.
+- the `StrideCoalescedView` class which allows to give a pointer and a stride separating two successive components of the mapped mathematical object.

 > **Typical usage of views in `MFront`**
 >